About the Author Stephen Burke

 I never really thought about being a writer back then.
 Nor during my years at Colby College.
 It was after I graduated and started working in the world of business.
 Something didn’t quite feel right about the direction my life was taking.

 So I left that track and went searching for another.
 After a short spell of wandering, I found writing.
-I describe that process of discovery here.
-I started writing groups in Boston, and later Seattle, before earning an MFA at Columbia University.
+I describe that process of discovery on the Author Page at www.MahoneysofWestSeattle.com.
+I started writing groups in Boston, and later Seattle, before attending the MFA program at Columbia University.

 Grad school taught me a lot, but it didn’t make me an author.
 That would come with the completion of my first novel, The Chieftains of South Boston.
 It was a project I began at Columbia, then put aside for several years.
 I picked it up again after a bad cycling accident that earned me my first ride in the back of an ambulance.

 The accident demonstrated, in a visceral way, that my life could end at any moment.
-Had I died that day, I would have done so without finishing even one book.
-For years, I’d been telling myself that writing was the most important thing to me.
+Had I died that day, I would have done so without finishing that first novel.
+For years, I’d been telling myself that creating my own stories was the most important thing to me.

 I couldn’t put it off any longer, so I quit my job as a copywriter and worked full time on the story.